 What is whole of life insurance?

-The word assurance means that this policy will always guarantee to pay out in a tax-free lump sum to your family, and a whole of life policy means that this is paid when you die, rather than within a certain time frame.
+The word assurance means that this policy will always guarantee to pay out in a tax-free lump sum to your family, and a whole of life cover means that this is paid when you die, rather than within a certain time frame.

 It's worth noting that you can set up your cover in a trust - this means that when a pay-out is made, it's managed by people known as trustees.

 What whole of life insurance do I need?

 As with all insurance policies, finding the right one is a matter of balancing cost and cover - you will want to look for the policy that covers everything you want or need, at the best possible price.

 There are also two main kinds of policy to choose between:

-- Balanced Cover: This is also known as standard cover.
+Balanced Cover: This is also known as standard cover.
 With this cover, you will pay the same for your premiums for the entire length of the policy.
 This means it will be more expensive initially, but can save you surprises in the long run.